.ng: Second level domains

 In addition, NIRA themselves reserve the right to register 'premium' top level domains under .ng (for example, "google.ng").

 Statistics

 As of March 2022, there are 75 registrars accredited by NIRA.
 Almost 70% of all .ng domains are registered under .com.ng.
 7% are registered under .org.ng, which is chiefly used by local non-profit organisations.
 Although registration at the second level (directly under .ng) is available, only 17% of active .ng domains are registered there.
 Third-level domains (such as those under .com.ng) are several times cheaper than second-level names, which the registry considers more valuable for their potentially shorter length.

+Figures collected in August 2026 showed further growth in adoption, with 255,001 domain names registered in the .ng zone and 168 registrars accredited by NIRA.

 Adoption

 In 2025, Nigerian media reported a coordinated push by public institutions and stakeholders to increase adoption of the .ng domain.